 If the student submits a thesis, minimum coursework requirements for the M.S. in Plant, Soil, and Agricultural Systems degree may be fulfilled by satisfactory completion of 30 hours of graduate credit.
 At least 20 hours of that credit must be from structured courses.
 50% of course credit hours are required at the 500 level, of which no more than 10 credit hours may be from unstructured courses.
 Graduate seminar is required but is not a structured course.
 Overall, at least 15 credit hours must be from program courses.

 Research Paper (non-thesis option)

 If the student submits a research paper (non-thesis option), minimum coursework requirements for the M.S. in Plant, Soil, and Agricultural Systems degree may be fulfilled by satisfactory completion of 40 hours of graduate credit.
 At least 30 hours of that credit must be from structured courses.
 At the 500 level, 18 hours of course credit are required, of which no more than 10 credit hours may be from unstructured courses.
 Graduate seminar is required but is not a structured course.
 Overall, at least 25 credit hours must be from program courses.

 Students who wish to teach in agriculture education must complete a minimum of 15 credit hours in agriculture (including agricultural education), six credit hours of research methods or statistics, and six credit hours in education or community development.
 M.S. in Plant, Soil, and Agricultural Systems students usually take four to six credit hours of research or thesis, and complete the additional hours by taking courses in education or agriculture.

 Each student, whether in the thesis or non-thesis option, will be assigned a mutually agreed upon major professor to direct the program.
-The major professor will serve as chair of the student’s advisory committee, which will consist of at least two members from within the program and may include one member from another department or program.
+The major professor will serve as chair of the student’s advisory committee, which will consist of at least two members from within the program and may include one member from another program.
 Each M.S. in Plant, Soil, and Agricultural Systems degree candidate must pass a comprehensive oral examination covering graduate work, including the thesis or research paper.